dAnjou/goup/README.md

 	Usage of goup:
 	  -addr="0.0.0.0:4000": listen on this address
-	  -dir=".": directory for storing and serving files -mode="http": run either standalone (http) or as FCGI application (fcgi) -noupload=false: enable or disable uploads
+	  -dir=".": directory for storing and serving files -index="": serve this file if it exists in the current directory instead of a listing -mode="http": run either standalone (http) or as FCGI application (fcgi) -noupload=false: enable or disable uploads
 	  -v=false: verbose output (no output at all by default)